You are using an outdated browser. Please upgrade your browser to improve your experience.

 Firstly, make sure you go to meet a few advisors to see which one you like best.
 Then get them to be very clear about their fees.
 These vary from advisor to advisor and can be higher in some regions than others.

 • A typical initial fee for investment advice is 2.4% of the amount invested.
+However, generally the fee you're charged depends on how much you're investing.
+The more you invest, the lower the percentage fee.

 • Then there would be average ongoing management fees of around 0.8% on those investments.